Resource recovery

 As a key action under our Queensland Resource Recovery Industries 10-Year Roadmap and Action Plan ( 1.8 MB) and in response to clear messages from industry, we have developed the Recycling Enterprise Precinct Guideline ( 2.0 MB) and Location Strategy ( 3.3 MB) to increase economic opportunities and help facilitate industrial land growth.
 By encouraging the co-location of complementary and sometimes hard-to-locate facilities we can:

-• achieve economies of scale
+- achieve economies of scale

-• provide opportunities for access to markets
+- provide opportunities for access to markets

-• enhance sustainability outcomes.
+- enhance sustainability outcomes.

-The Recycling and Jobs Fund – Industry Development
+Recycling and Jobs Fund – Industry Call

-The Recycling and Jobs Fund – Industry Development aims to create significant uplift in industry capability to recover and recycle resources at scale, assist with the development of precincts in strategic locations, and support the Queensland manufacturing sector.
+The Recycling and Jobs Fund – Industry Call aims to create significant uplift in industry capability to recover and recycle resources at scale, assist with the development of precincts in strategic locations, and support the Queensland manufacturing sector.

 From 31 May 2024, the Queensland Government is making a call to industry for large-scale, high-recovery recycling projects that will make a material impact to Queensland’s waste diversion targets and support the state’s transition to a circular economy.